CaptainAsbestos/class-notes/ngo-mod1/agh-may-29-ngo-abstracts.md

 When submitting an editorial, consider which outlet offers the best platform to influence the minds you want to change.
 National newspapers are prestigious, but an Op-Ed about Public Transportation in Southern Nashville does more good at the local level than the national.
 Check in with editors without appearing demanding or presumptuous, but be wary of building a reputation as a crank or fool who has nothing interesting to say .
 Have a backup in the event it is rejected, and don't submit to more than one paper in the same market region.

 A study of the Washington Post in 2008 found that women are far less likely to have their Op-Ed; one can only hope things have improved since then.
 Op-Ed Project offers resources and workshops for people to hone their skills.

+### Bowman

+Bowman says that asking someone to do something gets a better result than simply ordering them.
+Missions and projects succeed when volunteers and workers feel a sense of ownership, a "buy-in", to the task at hand.
+Positive motivations are preferable to fear of negative consequences.

+### Spence

+Spence differentiates between leadership and management.
+Management is more of a one-on-one interaction, whereas leadership is a broader relationship with far more people.
+Leadership requires confidence and the ability to honestly reckon with self-doubt in the view of followers; management requires strong interpersonal skills to make sure a team can continue to function well.

+### Dudley